knnth3/Pythamon/README.md

 ## Major updates
  - Removed most variables in main and moved them to separate classes.
  - Updated main to run off a state machine to save myself from a headache when porting over ;)
- - Most features work once again, but the game is still sometimes buggy due to novice programming style when originally written.
-Specifically the collision & event timing might not work correctly.
+ - Most features work again!
+The game still has some buggs, but they're left in to keep this as preserved as possible (They existed and were known at submission time).
+Specifically the movement, collision, and event timing might not work correctly.